Sirui-Xu/InterDiff/interdiff/README.md

 For further information about the BEHAVE dataset and for download links, please click [here](https://virtualhumans.mpi-inf.mpg.de/behave/)

 > [!IMPORTANT]
-> Users may have different sampled point clouds when generating contact labels, which may affect the trained model.
-We are evaluating this and may release the our model weights and point cloud sample data later.
+> Users may have different sampled point clouds when generating contact labels, which may affect our provided pretrained model.

 #### Preparing data from the skeleton-based dataset

 The config file is located at [./data/cfg/HOI.yml](data/cfg/HOI.yml).
-You may directly follow the structure in the config file, *i.e.,* putting the data into a folder named [./data/hoi/](data/hoi/), or you can modify the config file.
+You may follow the structure in the config file, *i.e.,* putting the data into a folder named [./data/hoi/](data/hoi/), or you can modify the config file.

 Download data from [this link](https://github.com/HiWilliamWWL/Learn-to-Predict-How-Humans-Manipulate-Large-Sized-Objects-From-Interactive-Motions-objects) and put it in the folder [./data/hoi/](data/hoi/).